Arduino SH1106 OLED Tutorial: I2C Wiring, Text, Bitmaps & Animations

 If you prefer manual installation, you can also download both libraries as ZIP files from the Adafruit GitHub repositories and add them using Sketch → Include Library → Add .ZIP Library…

-Basic Example Code to Initialize Display
+Initializing the Display: Basic Example Code

 After installing the libraries, let’s test if the SH1106 display initializes correctly.
 Open a new Arduino sketch and paste the following code: